-The Freshwater Blog covers the science, policy and conservation of global freshwater ecosystems, and is run by the European Union MARS project.
+The Freshwater Blog publishes features, interviews and analyses on freshwater conservation, science and policy, edited by the European Union funded MARS project.

 What is MARS?

 MARS (Managing Aquatic Ecosystems And Water Resources Under Multiple Stressors) is a new collaborative European Union Seventh Framework project which aims to identify and understand how different stressors – for example pollution, water abstraction, and habitat fragmentation – impact freshwater environments, both now and in the future.

 What are stressors?

 Stressors are biological (biotic, e.g. pollution) or non-biological (abiotic e.g. water abstraction) processes that have negative impacts on organisms and communities in an ecosystem.
 These can be naturally occurring (e.g. flooding) or man-made (e.g. habitat fragmentation).

 European freshwaters are subject to a complex set of stressors resulting from human activity.
 As MARS partner Steve Ormerod and his colleagues outlined in a 2010 article in Freshwater Biology (‘Multiple Stressors in Freshwater Ecosystems’) human impacts on freshwater ecosystems typically alter more than one environmental stressor.